- Laser Treatments

 Treatments for wrinkles, sun damage and general rejuvenation will depend in large part on the severity of the condition.
 We see all types of rejuvenation candidates from those that have very mild crow’s feet lines to those that have deep folds and lines in their skin.
 These two types of patients will need very different treatments to achieve the desired results.

 Acne scars present in many forms: pitted, rolling, boxcar shape, and atrophic (raised).
 In most cases, we have found that acne scarring responds best by using invasive treatments rather than non-ablative (no downtime, non-invasive).
-Although we do offer non-invasive procedures for very mild acne scar cases, the best results we see are when invasive downtime laser procedures are used.
+While we do provide non-invasive procedures for very mild acne scar cases, we observe the best results when utilizing invasive downtime laser procedures.

 Below you will find a list of many of the laser (and non-laser) treatment programs for wrinkles and acne scars: